 Do my business accounts qualify?No. Business Accounts, Custodial Accounts, and Trust Accounts are not eligible.
 Business checking is not factored into VIP eligibility.
 Likewise, business deposits and loans are not considered as part of either dividend qualification or payout.

-Does my Health Savings Account (HSA) count toward the Deposit Bonus Dividend?Your Health Savings Account does not count toward your eligibility for the dividend, but it does factor into determining how much your Deposit Bonus Dividend will be.
+Does my Health Savings Account (HSA) count toward the Deposit Bonus Dividend?Your Health Savings Account factors into your average daily balance and helps determine how much your Deposit Bonus Dividend will be.

-Why doesn't Wealth Management count toward my Deposit Bonus Dividend?Your Wealth Management relationship is used to determine your dividend eligibility, but the assets under management are not factored into your account balances that determine the payout amount.
+Why doesn't Wealth Management count toward my Deposit Bonus Dividend?Assets under management are not factored into your account balances that determine the payout amount.
 We are prohibited from providing you with a financial incentive based on your Wealth Management account balances.